 Psychotherapy for eating disorders works by confronting the underlying issues that are causing your unhealthy relationship with food.
 That is why it can succeed where other treatments might fail.

 For most people, an eating disorder is just the surface manifestation of underlying anxiety and low self-esteem.
-Eating disorder treatment with me will help you heal by exploring and and renewing your relationship to yourself, your emotions - and your body.
+Therapy with me will help you heal by exploring and renewing your relationship to yourself, your emotions - and your body.

 Psychotherapy will help restore a healthy relationship with food, eating and nurturing yourself.
 It will help you to rediscover your authentic self – your joy and creativity – and your natural appetite for food - and life.

-I can work this out for myself, why should i have psychotherapy?
+I can work this out for myself, why should i have therapy?

 Often people who need it are reluctant to come to therapy - for many reasons.
 But the reality is that untangling the root causes of problematic eating behaviours is not something that you will be able to resolve on your own.